9 Controlled vocabulary for eMoF

 based on your own data and the guidelines in this manual.

-The 3 identifier terms measurementTypeID
+Thus the 3 identifier terms measurementTypeID

 , measurementValueID